REAZN/motion/docs/directive-usage.md

 As a shorthand, you can use the `:delay` prop, that allows you to edit the delay from the element props.

-If you specified `visible`, `visible-once` or `enter` variant, the delay will be applied to each of them.
+If you specified `visible`, `visibleOnce` or `enter` variant, the delay will be applied to each of them.

 Otherwise, the delay will be applied on the `initial` [**variant**](/variants).